CUBRID Lock Manager

 Worked example — RC vs RR on the same timeline

-Two sessions on row r (balance starts at 1000).
 T2 reads twice in one transaction; T1 updates and commits between the reads.
-Question: what does T2 see at the second read?
+What does T2 see at the second read?

 t T1 (writer) T2 (reader, one txn)

-Read Committed end of statement (t = 1) X granted commits 1100 ← T1's value is already committed · non-repeatable read
+RC end of statement (t = 1) X granted → commits 1100non-repeatable read

 © 2026 CUBRID Corporation.
 All rights reserved.